 In 2008 I was fortunate enough to be involved in the Youth Animation Project through the Quickdraw Animation society.
 I chose to do an animation for the Calgary Police Services to be used by their Hate Crimes Education unit during school presentations.

 'Affinity' is semi-autobiographical.
 The main character, a wolf, is faced with the pressure to choose a label for the sake of fitting in.
-Ultimately, when she realises she must define herself, she is also able to see that those who matter will accept her for who she is.
+Ultimately, when she realises she gets to define herself, she is also able to see that those who matter will accept her for who she is, regardless of labels.

 This 00:02:48 animation took six months to complete.
 During this time I not only was able to work on my own stop-animation claymation, but I learned all animation techniques including computer, cutout, and classic hand drawn cell animation.
 'Happy Birthday' is one such experimental animation, created for one of my best friends.